jjsullivan5196/steganosaurus/README.md

 pip install Pillow
 ```

-Pip will fetch the package and compile/install for you
+Pip will fetch the package and compile/install for you.

 ##Windows: